Invadermonky/BareBonesTemplatePack/README.md

           </ul>
         </li>
         <li>
-          Update the following mods if they are present.
+          Update the following mods to their most recent version if they are present.
           <ul>
-            <li>Dynamic Surroundings</li>
+            <li>Dynamic Surroundings
             <li>Orelib</li>
           </ul>
         </li>